BartOtten/routex/docs/COMPARISON.md

 implement a new feature or slightly different behavior downstream, developers typically need to fork the project.

-**Routex**, in contrast, tries to simplify the process of adding new features or modifying existing behavior.
+**Routex**, being a framework, tries to simplify the process of adding new features or modifying existing behavior.

 Developers can create custom extensions that integrate seamlessly with the core library and other extensions.
 If only a slight modification to an existing